 Subtle behaviors: In this scenario, a female Service member explains an interaction with a male Service member that was clearly sexual harassment, which she reported.
 However, as she explains, since she reported the incident, her coworkers are acting "a little off."
 The Service member provides examples of her coworkers' behaviors, such as the other female Service members she did PT with regularly prior to reporting the incident now all seem to have some excuse for why they cannot participate as usual when she asks.
-The Service member goes on to explain that she has noticed that she does not see most of her coworkers in the office like she used to, indicating they might be avoiding her, and that she feels all these changes in how she is being treated are directly related to her reporting the incident of sexual harassment.
+The Service member goes on to explain that she has noticed that she doesn't see most of her coworkers in the office like she used to, indicating they might be avoiding her, and that she feels all of these changes in how she is being treated are directly related to her reporting the incident of sexual harassment.

 Overt behaviors: In this scenario, a male Service member recalls an incident where a coworker (Darren) took several electronic supplies (computer monitors, a tower, and cords) from the supply section without going through the established protocols.
 The Service member explains that he reported the incident.
-He states that since reporting the event, Darren was reprimanded, and he feels his coworkers are blaming him for it.
-The Service member describes that his coworker's responses include removing him from a group chat and avoiding him, as now, no one will sit with him at lunch.
-The Service member likens the behaviors to being like high school and expresses that he does not understand why he is being treated poorly for doing the right thing.
+He states that since reporting the event, Darren was reprimanded and the Service member feels his coworkers are blaming him for it.
+The Service member describes that the response of his coworkers was to take him out of a group chat, that he feels others are avoiding him, and that now no one sits with him at lunch.
+The Service member likens the behaviors to being like high school and expresses that he doesn't understand why he is being treated poorly for doing the right thing.